kylie1127/Assigment1_SW/PV.md

 Once its system is implemented in BC University/college’s community, it can further develop into a Canada National wide community website that creates a positive influence for students.
 We expect that our application will be a center of university student’s meeting place.

+Scope
+Scope refers to the defined boundaries of a project.
+This part outlines what the project will deliver the timeline, and the resources involved.

+Scope: Our team is committed to developing an application designed to foster social connections among college and university students.
+This application will not only serve as a platform for building relationships but also as a tool for educational advancement.
+We aim to create a supportive community where freedom of speech is upheld and respected.
+Our goal is to enhance the academic and social experiences of students through this innovative platform.

+Deliverables:
+Profile Creation: users can create personalized profiles, showcasing their academic interests, hobbies and more when needed.

+Community Forums: A platform for students to engage in discussions, share ideas for their study or projects, ask questions regarding academic and provide answers.

+Direct Messaging: Enables private conversations between users, facilitating one to one interactions.

+Study Group: Allows users to create and join study groups based on their courses or interests.
+Furthermore, this can be project development discussion.

+Event Calendar: A feature to keep track of important academic dates, social events, and study group meetings.

+Resource Sharing: A platform for sharing educational resources like notes, textbooks.

+New Feed: Updates or news from the university, student organizations and peers.

+Exclusions:

+Physical Meetups: Organizing physical meetups or events might be beyond the scope of this application.
+The app is primarily designed for online interaction.
+Personal Counselling or Therapy: While the app can provide a platform for students to share their experiences and support each other, it should not be seen as a replacement for professional mental health services.

+Academic Grading or Evaluation: The app should not be used for official academic grading or evaluation.
+It’s a platform for social and educational support, not formal education.

+Constraints
+Constraints refers to any limitations or constraints, design constraints, usability, performance, documentation, packaging, etc.

+User Privacy and Data Security: As our app will be handling personal data of students such as student ID, we must comply with data protection regulations.

+Accessibility: Our app should be accessible to all students, including those with disabilities.
+This means that our app should comply with accessibility standards.

+Internet Connectivity: Not all students will have access to high-speed internet.
+Our app should be optimized to work well even in low-bandwidth situations.

+Budgets: Our project will be working with low or no budgets as this is a class project.
+This would limit our choices for technology, features and other aspects of the project.

+Scalability: If our app becomes popular, we should be able to handle numerous users without performance issues.

+Device Compatibility: Students may use a variety of devices and operating systems, such as Android, iOS.
+Our app should be compatible with all possible platforms.